Wednesday, May 25, 2016

 After the introduction, the cadet in his white formal uniform said in a deep voice: “You’re so beautiful.
 May I have this dance?”

 “Oh, well, yes,” Margaret sighed.
-“How kind of you to ask . . .”
+“How kind of you to ask!”

 Now, the white and gold mask of the cadet covered his entire face, only allowing Margaret to see his eyes and lips.
+There was something familiar about how he held her.

-During the dance, Margaret felt awkward and thought about James the entire time.
-She imagined he would be so uncomfortable if she saw the cadet dancing with her.
 They waltzed, and he dipped her at all the proper moments.
 Near the end of the Ball, the cadet bowed to Margaret before leaving and never revealed his true identity.

 “Wait!”
 Margaret called, as she handed him her mask and hoped he would do the same.
 Part of her wondered if her father might be right, and she should at least properly introduce herself to the cadet, just in case things did not work out with James.
-However, she could not imagine marrying someone other than her childhood friend.

 “Where’s he going?”
 Margaret’s father said, as he stepped from the shadows.
 “You must have been having a wonderful time.
 The cadet will find you because he knows who you are now.
 You took off your mask.
 Don’t worry about James.”